Riverdale Village

 Riverdale Village is an outdoor shopping center in Coon Rapids, Minnesota, United States.
 It opened in 1999 and has over 75 stores.
 It is located just off of U.S. Route 10.
-Stores such as JCPenney, Kohl's, Lowe's, and The Home Depot anchor here.
-Riverdale Village also has many dining choices.
-Riverdale Village is still open today and has renovated and added onto it many times.
+Anchors include Kohl's, Lowe's, and The Home Depot.
+Riverdale Village has undergone multiple revisions and additions since its opening.
 On June 4, 2017, it was announced that Sears would be closing as part of the plan to close 150 stores nationwide.
 The store closed in March 2017.
 On June 4, 2020, it was announced that JCPenney would also be closing as part of a plan to close 154 stores nationwide.
 The store closed in October 2020.